 However, the status of English and French as Canada's official languages does not mean that both languages are widely spoken across the country or that every Canadian is bilingual.
 Canadian bilingualism is more official designation than everyday reality.
 The fact is that most Canadians speak English.

+First of all, each of Canada's 10 provinces and three territories adopts its own official language policy.
 Only Quebec recognizes French as its sole official language and is the only place in Canada where this is the case.
 New Brunswick is the only bilingual province, recognizing both English and French as official languages.
 Other provinces and territories conduct affairs mostly in English but may also recognize or offer governmental services in French as well as Aboriginal languages.

 In Quebec, English is widely spoken in its largest city, Montreal, and other major tourist destinations.
 Non-French-speaking visitors to Quebec can also easily get by in Quebec City; however, once you get off the beaten track, French tends to be the language spoken, so study up or get a phrase book.